Monotonicity of entropy for real quadratic rational maps: Introduction

 Theorem \ref{temp1} implies that restrictions of $h_\Bbb{R}$ to the $(-+-)$-bimodal region or to the part of the unimodal region where maps have three real fixed points both have connected level sets; see Corollary \ref{monotonicity 1'}.
 An immediate question then arises: Are isentropes connected in the entirety of the unimodal region (i.e. the middle rectangular part of Figure \ref{fig:colored} comprising of both green and yellow parts)?
 Supported by the numerically generated entropy plots in \S\ref{S5}, we pose the following conjecture: \begin{conjecture} The level sets of the restriction of $h_\Bbb{R}$ to the unimodal region of the moduli space $\mathcal{M}_2(\Bbb{R})$ are connected. \end{conjecture} In \S\ref{S6.2}, we elaborate more on this conjecture and formulate other more tractable conjectures implying it; see Proposition \ref{conjectures}.
 The techniques are of a different flavor and are reminiscent of the treatment of the monotonicity problem for cubic polynomials in \cite{MR1351522,MR1736945}.
-Conjecture \ref{monotonicity 2} is discussed in \cite{2020arXiv200903797G,MRMilnorDraft} using different machineries.
+Conjecture \ref{monotonicity 2} is discussed in \cite{2020arXiv200903797G} by invoking a machinery developed in \cite{MR4115082}, and also in \cite{2020arXiv200910147B} with a different approach.

 The empirical data in \S\ref{S5} moreover suggest that the monotonicity fails in the $(+-+)$-bimodal region of the moduli space. \begin{conjecture} The level sets of the restriction of $h_\Bbb{R}$ to the $(+-+)$-bimodal region of the moduli space $\mathcal{M}_2(\Bbb{R})$ can be disconnected. \end{conjecture} Borrowing the terminology used in \cite{MR1806289}, the maps in Theorem \ref{temp1} exhibit a ``polynomial-like behavior'': once a real quadratic rational map has three real fixed points, at least one of them must be attracting (Lemma \ref{attracting fixed point}), and outside the basin of that fixed point the map can be quasi-conformally perturbed to a real polynomial of the same real entropy (Theorem \ref{straightening}).
 In contrast, Conjecture \ref{temp2} is about an ``essentially non-polynomial behavior'' where all three fixed points are repelling: Throughout the yellow part of the $(+-+)$-bimodal region in Figure \ref{fig:colored} (which is missing from Theorem \ref{temp1}), all fixed points (real or complex) are repelling.
 This ``non-polynomial'' attribution necessitates completely different techniques for investigating Conjecture \ref{temp2} as demonstrated in \cite{1930-5311_2020_16_225}.